-For further detail regarding share capital issuances, see the unaudited interim consolidated financial statements and related notes for the six months and three months ended June 30, 2013 and the audited consolidated financial statements and related notes for the years ended December 31, 2012 and December 31, 2011.
+For further detail regarding share capital issuances, see the audited consolidated financial statements and related notes for the years ended December 31, 2015 and December 31, 2014.
 Proceeds from non-flow through common shares are used for administrative expenses and working capital.
 Proceeds from issuance of flow-through common shares are used for mineral exploration on the Company's Canadian mineral properties qualifying as Canadian Exploration Expense (CEE) under the Income Tax Act (Canada) enabling the subscriber to obtain applicable tax credits and deductions.